-18. In general, all data should relate to the financial year end closest to end-December 2015, ie the financial year-end that falls in the period 1 July 2015-30 June 2016.
-However, supervisory authorities may allow banks whose financial year ends on 30 June to report data based on their position as at end-December 2015 (ie interim rather than financial year-end data).
-Supervisory authorities may also permit banks to report outside of their financial year-end as long as the reporting date is closer to end-December.

-19. Certain data items ask for aggregated activity over the reporting year, which is defined as the twelve months immediately preceding the reporting date.
-For example, if the reporting date is end-December 2015, then the reporting year would be from 1 January 2015 through 31 December 2015.
-These items include payments activity (items 6.a-m, 15.f.(1)-(3), and 18.a.(1)-(15)), underwriting activity (items 8.a and 8.b), trading volumes (items 18.b-f), and CCP settlement volume (item 18.k).
+- 18. In general, all data should relate to the financial year end closest to end-December 2016, i.e. the financial year-end that falls in the period 1 July 2016-30 June 2017.
+However, supervisory authorities may allow banks whose financial year ends on 30 June to report data based on their position as at end-December 2016 (ie interim rather than financial year-end data).
+Supervisory authorities may also permit banks to report outside of their financial year-end as long as the reporting date is closer to end-December. - 19.
+Certain data items ask for aggregated activity over the reporting year, which is defined as the twelve months immediately preceding the reporting date.
+For example, if the reporting date is end-December 2016, then the reporting year would be from 1 January 2016 through 31 December 2016.
+These items include payments activity (items 6.a-m, 15.b.(1)-(3), and 18.a.(1)-(15)), underwriting activity (items 8.a and 8.b), trading volumes (items 18.b-f), and CCP settlement volume (item 18.k).
 If the reporting group merged with another entity during the reporting year, the combined flow data for both institutions should be reported.